mvolkmann/blog/src/astro.md

 Astro supports describing and retrieving collections of data from files that are in a subdirectory the `src/content` directory.
 Each subdirectory represents a different collection.
-The files can use the Markdown, YAML, or JSON format.
+The files can use the Markdown, MDX, YAML, or JSON format.
 All files in a collection must use the same format.

 The following steps can be taken to define and render a collection of dogs.